-Exams are short answer and numerical format, and are closed book examinations.
-Dictionaries are NOT allowed at exams.
 Only non-programmable calculators will be allowed into the exams.
 If you are unsure, please ask your professor.

-Electronic devices of any other kind (including cell phones, smart watches, and calculators) are NOT permitted at exams.
+Electronic devices of any other kind (including cell phones, smart watches and programmable calculators) are NOT permitted at exams.

 Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
-Tests and exams will not be returned to students but may be reviewed in the instructor's office.
+Exams will not be returned to students but may be reviewed by contacting your instructor.